 - 1 tbsp roasted sesame seeds

-Add the cooked lo mein noodles to the skillet, followed by the light soy sauce, dark soy sauce, and roasted sesame seeds.
+Add the cooked noodles to the skillet with the garlic-ginger mixture, then pour in both the light and dark soy sauces and sprinkle in the roasted sesame seeds.

 - 1 tbsp sesame oil